Two Simple Exercises To Help You Think More Positively

 My personal experiences with the exercise

 For what it's worth, I can personally vouch for this exercise.
-I tried it out when I first read about it in early 2012 and I'm still doing it.
-Of course it didn't single-handedly transform my life or make me never think another negative thought, but I can confidently say it's had a positive impact on my mood and worldview:
+I tried it out when I first read about it and kept it up for about six months.
+Of course it didn't transform my entire life or make me never think another unhappy thought, but I can confidently say it had a positive impact on my mood and worldview:

 - Within a week of starting I started noticing an effect on my thinking.
-Because the exercise only asked me to think about and record the good parts of each day, my mind gave them that much more weight.
+Because the exercise only asked me to consider and record the good parts of each day, my mind gave them that much more weight.

 - Even when something bad happened I didn't dwell on it as much, or even started focusing on the silver lining, which I could write down for the exercise.
 Since the negative events weren't being permanently captured they faded from my consciousness more quickly.